imkarin/visual-analytics-bokeh/README.md

 git clone https://github.com/imkarin/visual-analytics-bokeh.git
 ```

-Install the required pip modules if you don't have them in your environment yet:
+Install the required pip modules described above, if you don't have them in your environment yet:

 ```
-pip install numpy
-pip install pandas
+pip install -r requirements.txt
-...
 ```

 Finally, when you've made sure you're in the project's parent directory, start the bokeh server: